Anahit Yulanda Varan: Early years

 Anahit Yulanda Varan was born into a wealthy Armenian family in Tarlabaşı neighborhood of Beyoğlu district, close to Taksim Square, in Istanbul, then Ottoman Empire in 1917.
 She had a brother, Vosge Apeğa, who was known as "Vosgik Vartabed", literally "Vosges the Preacher".
 Her mother had a passion for piano.
 She completed her primary education at Anarat Hığutyun Armenian Catholic School in Taksim, now Taksim Art House.
 She then graduated from Eseyan Armenian High School, also in Taksim.

 Musician career

-She stepped into music when she joined the school choir in the second high school grade at age 16.
+She began performing music in high school, when she joined the school choir at age 16.

 She spent the summer months of her youth years on Heybeliada, on the Princes' Islands.
 There she was impressed by the accordion-playing by the son of a Greek neighbor.
 She then convinced her mother to buy an accordion.
 She received a second-hand white-colored Hohner-make accordion, bought for 170 Turkish lira from a music instruments store owned by the Greek Papa Yorgi.
 She first went to the Church of St. Anthony of Padua on the Istiklal Avenue, put her accordion onto the altar and prayed for the realization of her dream.